Dependable, Adaptive, and Trustworthy Distributed Systems13th DADS Track of the

 The Symposium on Applied Computing has been a primary gathering forum for applied computer scientists, computer engineers, software engineers, and application developers from around the world.
 SAC 2018 is sponsored by the ACM Special Interest Group on Applied Computing and the SRC Program is sponsored by Microsoft Research.

 The track provides a forum for scientists and engineers in academia and industry to present and discuss their latest research findings on selected topics in dependable, adaptive and trustworthy distributed systems and services.
-The topics of particular interest include, but are not limited to:

 Adaptive Information Distribution for Dynamic Sets